Keyboard shortcuts

 Notes

-AOT compilation is based on Cranelift.
-Not all language features are yet supported in AOT mode; in particular, features that rely on dynamic dispatch or late binding may fall back to interpreted execution within the compiled binary.
+AOT compilation is based on Cranelift (native) or wasm-encoder (wasm).
+Not all language features are yet supported in AOT mode; in particular, features that rely on dynamic dispatch or late binding may fall back to interpreted execution within the compiled program.